Get

 Behavioral Modification Tips for Dogs Scared of Vacuums

-Tacking behavioral issues like noise sensitivity is a tedious process.
-It requires a dedicated owner who is willing to spend the time to modify a pet’s response to a negative environmental stimulus, like the sound of a vacuum, and shape it into something else.
-It’ll reduce stress and anxiety in you and your dog, and one excellent approach is counterconditioning.
+Tackling behavioral issues like noise sensitivity is a tedious process.
+It requires a dedicated owner who is willing to spend the time modifying a pet’s response to a negative environmental stimulus, like the sound of a vacuum, and shaping it into something else.
+Counterconditioning is an excellent approach to reducing stress and anxiety in you and your dog.

 As a separate exercise, play the sound of the vacuum via a video on a very low volume.
 This volume control is critical to desensitize your dog to the much louder noise of the vacuum.
 If you go straight to turning the vacuum on, they are likely to be very scared.
 As much as possible, set your dog up for success.
 Don’t put them in a situation where they are going to react badly.
 Slowly (over days or weeks) increase the volume of the noise and reward them for calm behavior.